 For the crust: 1 3/4 cups unbleached all-purpose flour 1/3 cup chopped macadamia nuts 1/2 cup packed brown sugar 1 1/2 teaspoons baking powder 1/2 teaspoon salt 3/4 cup (1 1/2 sticks) unsalted butter, chilled and cut into small pieces 2 eggs

 Prepare the topping: Place a rack in the center of the oven and preheat the oven to 350° F. Grease a 9” x 13” baking pan and line with parchment paper, leaving about 1” of paper overhanging the two long sides.

 In a small bowl, combine the butter and sugar and spread the mixture evenly in the prepared pan.

 Pat the pineapple pieces dry between several thicknesses of paper towels and arrange them evenly on the sugar mixture, either in 24 equal-size pinwheel designs or scattered in rows, leaving space for slicing the pan’s contents into 24 bars of equal size.
 Arrange the macadamia nut halves among the pineapple slices.

-In the bowl of a food processor, combine the flour, nuts, sugar, baking powder, and salt and process until combined.
+Prepare the crust: In the bowl of a food processor, combine the flour, nuts, sugar, baking powder, and salt and process until combined.
 Drop in the butter and eggs, and process until the mixture begins to form small clumps.
 Press the mixture evenly over the pineapple in the pan.
 Bake for 25 to 30 minutes, or until golden.